stan-dev/math/doxygen/contributor_help_pages/adding_new_distributions.md

 The for loop version is nice and simple, but there's a few things for performance that we can do better.
 For instance, in the for loop version we are constantly reading and writing to memory from a bunch of different places.
-We can fix that by rewriting the above to use multiple looks, but unless we have seperate loops that turn on and off for when combinations of partials need to be calculated then we lose places where we can  share calculations between partials.
+We can fix that by rewriting the above to use multiple loops, but unless we have seperate loops that turn on and off for when combinations of partials need to be calculated then we lose places where we can share calculations between partials.

-For a more efficient version we can do that math for the partials with no loop and _possibly_ sharing computation.
+For a more efficient version we can do the math for the partials with no loop and _possibly_ sharing computation.

 #### Doing The Math With Eigen

 The below code replaces the loop above with Eigen.
-It uses most of the same tricks we've used previously
+It uses most of the same tricks we've used previously.

 ```cpp
   // Only evaluate inv_sigma here if it's going to be used more than once